xiaohunqupo/supernova/README.md

 ## Why Doriax

 - Integrated editor for 2D and 3D scene creation
+- Built-in AI assistant that creates entities and scripts from natural language
 - Project generation, build orchestration, and export tooling
 - Shader compilation and cross-platform shader translation for exported projects
 - Lua for fast iteration and C++ for native performance